-If you are caught driving without car insurance in Hawaii, you can be fined $500 and have your license suspended for three months.
+If you are caught driving without car insurance in Hawaii, you can be fined up to $1,500 and have your license suspended for three months.
 That's just the first offense.
-Subsequent offenses within a five-year period can result in up to $5,000 in fines, a one-year license and suspension, revocation of your vehicle registration, impoundment and sale of your vehicle, and a month in jail.
+Subsequent offenses within a five-year period can result in up to $5,000 in fines, a one-year license and suspension, revocation of your vehicle registration, impoundment and sale of your vehicle, and a stint in jail.

 How Much Vehicle Insurance Do You Need?

 Most insurance experts and consumer advocates recommend purchasing much more than the minimum insurance required by law.
 Why?
 To protect your assets in the event of a serious accident.

 Hawaii Lack Vehicle Insurance?
 10.6% National Average: 13 % (Source: Insurance Research Council - latest data, 2015)

 But of course this will increase your premiums, so you should discuss your budget and assets with your insurance agent to come up with a plan that is realistic.
 If you can afford it, experts recommend liability coverage of 100/300 — that is, $100,000 per injured person and $300,000 per accident, according to the Insurance Information Institute.